 Q - How did your company celebrate International Women's Day (or Month)?

-We were part of WAXBOX that showcased 15 incredible food and beverage products made by Black, Indigenous, LGBTQ2A+, and Women of Colour founders of Canada.
+We were part of WAXBOX which showcased 15 incredible food and beverage products made by Black, Indigenous, LGBTQ2A+, and Women of Colour founders of Canada.

 Q - What is a recent exciting success?